AmanDev-Code/CalmSpace/README.md

 For PWA setup details, see the `PWA-SETUP.md` file.

+## Android App (TWA)

+CalmSpace can be converted into an Android app using Trusted Web Activities (TWA) technology, which provides a native app experience without code duplication:

+- **Full-screen experience** without browser UI
+- **Native look and feel** with splash screens and app icons
+- **Google Sign-In** works seamlessly
+- **Small app size** compared to native apps
+- **Automatic updates** through the web app

+To build the Android app:

+1. Follow the instructions in `TWA-SETUP-GUIDE.md`
+2. Run the `create-twa.bat` script (Windows) or `create-twa.sh` script (Linux/Mac)
+3. Deploy the generated APK to Google Play Store or distribute directly

+The TWA approach solves common authentication and redirection issues by leveraging the Chrome browser's capabilities.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.